Creating a Link Aggregation Group

 - Specify the details for the Port.

-- Port Speed – Select 1 Gbps or 10 Gbps.
+- Port Speed – Select 1 Gbps or 10 Gbps (100 Gbps is available in some locations).
 Ensure that your equipment is capable of interfacing with the selected speed.
 If Port diversity is available at the location and speed you select, Port diversity options are enabled.
 If Port diversity is not available at your desired location, contact a Megaport Sales representative for more information.

 - Megaport Marketplace Visibility – By default, the Port is private to your enterprise and consumes services from the Megaport network for your own internal company, team, and resources.
 When set to Private, the Port is not searchable in the Megaport Marketplace (however, others can still connect to you using a service key).
 Click Public to make the new Port and profile visible on the Megaport network for inbound connection requests.
 It is possible to change the Port from Private to Public after the initial setup.
 For details on setting up a Marketplace profile, see Creating a Megaport Marketplace Profile.